demetrius-ford/fetch-contract/README.md

 # fetch.mjs (fetch-contract)

 Fetch the source code of a verified smart contract from etherscan.io by its address.
-This can help discover potential vulnerable contracts if used with Semgrep (e.g., https://github.com/Decurity/semgrep-smart-contracts).
+This can help discover potential vulnerable contracts if used with [Semgrep](https://github.com/Decurity/semgrep-smart-contracts).

 ## Usage